abhimanyu-dwibedi/CryptoFunds-contracts/README.md

-## This is the code for slidity smart contract for finding the frontend code follow this link [frontend code repository](https://github.com/abhimanyu-dwibedi/CryptoFunds-production)
+## This is the code for solidity smart contract for finding the frontend code follow this link [frontend code repository](https://github.com/abhimanyu-dwibedi/CryptoFunds-production)
 ## Getting Started

 Create a project using this example: